tgoulder4/stationspy/README.md

 Get departures at any UK train station & recieve instant real-time updates on trains throughout their journey via this fast & free RealTimeTrains scraper.

+_Add me on discord - I'd love to hear your feedback! @tyetiesthetie_

 ## Install trainspy

 ```js